bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-02-python.md

 As always, you need to prepare a report together and each hand in this same report in moodle.

 ## Part 1: Python Learning with Unit Tests

 Continue the collaborative work on the Python Learning Repository: [https://github.com/htw-imi-info3/python-learning](https://github.com/htw-imi-info3/python-learning).

+** note that you need write permissions for the repository!
+I'll add everyone to the team on github in the labs. **

 This part can be done together, but each person must have their own topic/file and each one must commit a new file to the repo and review two other files.
 However, you can (and should) help each other and discuss them in your group.